metabajmi/srbl/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features an Arabic-first design with full RTL support, combining Fluent Design and Material Design aesthetics.
 The Cairo font is used for typography.
 The homepage functions as a unified dashboard displaying all core services directly.
-UI components are designed for clarity, including professional cookie banners, consent management dialogs, and a preferences center.
+UI components are designed for clarity with a green color scheme.
 Downloadable documents are securely generated as professionally formatted, print-ready HTML files with Cairo font and responsive RTL layouts, ensuring XSS protection.

 ### Frontend
 The frontend is built with React and TypeScript using Vite, incorporating shadcn/ui components (Radix UI primitives) and Tailwind CSS.
 State management uses TanStack Query, client-side routing uses wouter, and form handling uses react-hook-form with Zod validation.
-It includes a professional Cookie Banner and a Consent Management Platform (CMP) Dashboard.

 ### Backend
 The backend uses Express.js on Node.js, implementing a RESTful API.
 It integrates with OpenAI's GPT-4o for AI capabilities, such as PDPL violation analysis, privacy policy generation, terms & conditions generation, and internal compliance analysis.
 Secure content fetching is ensured through URL validation, protocol restrictions, and IP blocking.
 The backend supports full CRUD operations for internal compliance modules like ROPA, DSAR Management, and DPIA, with Zod validation and security enhancements.